5 Places You Must See on a Southwest USA Roadtrip

-The trip would take us through Arizona, Idaho, Montana, South Dakota, Utah, and Wyoming.
+The trip would take me and my brother through Arizona, Idaho, Montana, South Dakota, Utah, and Wyoming.
 We found some places I never even knew existed in this part of the world.
-There were a lot of stories to tell from this trip but only the best of the best attractions made this list of the best American attractions in the West.
+There were a lot of stories to tell from this trip but only the best of the best attractions made this list of the best American attractions in the Southwest.
 The American attractions that everyone should put on their bucket list are Antelope Canyon and Horseshoe Bend in Arizona, Zion National Park in Utah, and Yellowstone National Park in Wyoming.

 American Attractions: In the state of Arizona